AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 The anchor of the label depends on its position and its connector's curvature, but can be adjusted as well by using the {api:anychart.core.ui.LabelsFactory.Label#anchor}anchor(){api} method.

-To change the content of labels use {api:anychart.core.ui.LabelsFactory.Label#format}format(){api} method.
+To change the content of labels use {api:anychart.core.ui.LabelsFactory#format}format(){api} method.
 To know more about labels and methods of adjusting then look up the [Labels tutorial](../Common_Settings/Labels).

 Tooltips have similar methods of adjusting.
 Use {api:anychart.core.ui.Tooltip#format}format(){api} to change the content of the tooltip body and {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api} to change the content of the tooltip title content.
 Its position and anchor are being set using the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} and {api:anychart.core.ui.LabelsFactory.Label#anchor}anchor(){api} methods as well.
 There are a lot of different tooltip features that can be adjusted.
 Find more about tooltips in the [Tooltip adjusting tutorial](../Common_Settings/Tooltip).